Document

 It should be noted that carrying out the work in default does not exclude the Council from taking other formal action.
 The Council is entitled to ensure that the work is carried out and to consider if it is appropriate to take further action.

-4.3.6 Remedial Action
+4.2.6 Remedial Action

-4.4 Shared enforcement Responsibility
+4.3 Shared enforcement Responsibility

 In circumstances where enforcement responsibility is shared between enforcement agencies, the Private Sector Housing Service will have regard to procedures agreed with other enforcement agencies, particularly where memoranda of understanding exists.

 In some cases, enforcement powers will rest with another agency (for example the Health and Safety Executive has responsibility for enforcement of gas safety in domestic property).
-In these situations, the Private Sector Housing Section will act to ensure that the case is transferred to the enforcing agency promptly and in accordance with any agreed procedures.
+In these situations, the Private Sector Housing Service will act to ensure that the case is transferred to the enforcing agency promptly and in accordance with any agreed procedures.

 5.0 Taking Action and Imposing Sanctions